 Ann-Marie was appointed to the board in 2017 and is a natural leader with a high degree of emotional intelligence.
 With over 35 years of experience in Banking and Wealth Management at Senior Executive levels with National Australia Bank, Ann-Marie specialises in executive coaching, leadership, customer service and employee engagement.
 Ann-Marie is a Graduate of the Australian Institute of Company Directors, a Telstra Business Woman's award winner and recipient of a Centenary Medal for Leadership.

-Evelyn is a respected leader with 24 years’ executive experience across corporate, not-for-profit and government sectors.
+Evelyn is a respected leader with 25 years’ executive experience across corporate, not-for-profit and government sectors.
 Since 2008, she has been CEO for one of the State’s largest not-for-profit peak bodies, leading the volunteering sector in South Australia and the Northern Territory.
-A passion for community and culture has led Evelyn to the not-for-profit sector after a career spanning many sectors and industries including working overseas for two commercial companies in the United Kingdom and Greece.
-Evelyn’s current Board and governance appointments include Premier’s Council for Women, Volunteering Strategy for South Australia, Together SA, Flinders University Business School Advisory Board and Motivation SA.
-She has also been recognised on the SA Women’s Honour Role.
+A passion for community and culture has led Evelyn to the not-for-profit sector after a career spanning many sectors and industries, including working overseas in the United Kingdom and Greece.
+Evelyn’s current Board and governance appointments include Premier’s Council for Women, Volunteering Strategy for South Australia, Flinders University Business School Advisory Board and Motivation Australia.
+She has also been recognised on the South Australian Women’s Honour Role.
 In 2019 Evelyn was a State finalist in the Telstra Business Women's Awards.

 - Aboriginal Reference Group